Introduction to Macroeconomics

 Monetary and Fiscal Policy

 By contrast, fiscal policy is determined by the legislatures, so it takes much longer to implement changes and the changes usually conform to policy objectives of the controlling political party, who often seeks to satisfy the wants of special interests rather than the needs of the people who voted them into office.
 The 2 major tools of fiscal policy are government spending and taxation.
-Increasing government spending or decreasing taxes, or both, stimulate the economy, while decreased spending or increased taxes tend to depress the economy.
+Increasing government spending or decreasing taxes, or both, stimulate the economy, while decreased spending or increased taxes depress the economy.

 A policy can be expansionary or contractionary.
 Expansionary policy, as the name suggests, expands economic output by stimulating the economy.
 An expansionary monetary policy is achieved by lowering interest rates or increasing the money supply.
 An expansionary fiscal policy increases government spending or reduces taxes.

 To maintain economic stability, the economy should be managed for the long-term rather than short-term.
 However, fiscal policies are often managed to solve short-run problems because politicians are concerned about their re-election.
 Another problem with politicians making decisions is their deficient knowledge of economics offers no counterbalance to the desires of big political donors.
-On the other hand, central banks tend to take a longer view, implementing policies for the long run, even if they hurt in the short run.
+On the other hand, central banks take a longer view, implementing policies for the long run, even if they hurt in the short run.
 Paul Volcker of the Federal Reserve, for instance, increased interest rates during the early 1980s to end the stagflation — a combination of economic stagnation and inflation — that haunted the United States in the 1970s, even though the much higher interest rates significantly contracted the economy.
 In 1981, the federal funds rate reached 20% and the prime rate rose to 21.5%, resulting in a recession from 1980 to 1982.
 Many people protested the higher interest rates, especially those who were most affected, including farmers and construction workers.
 Nonetheless, Paul Volcker persisted, finally taming inflation, lowering it from a high of 14.8% in March 1980 to 3% in 1982.
 Few politicians would have been able to withstand the immense political pressure to adopt expansive policies regardless of the higher inflation rates.

 Macroeconomic Agents: Consumers, Firms, Policymakers